CaioNoronha/University/README.md

-# Univerty
+# University

-Works i did in univerty.
+Works i did in university.

 Here's some works of mine when i was learning to program.
 Some of it is cool, some is simple things.